mapcode-foundation/mapcode-ada/README.md

 Examples:

 Put information on a territory (providing ISO code or number).
+The information consists in the territory number, followed by three possible mapcodes (Local, International and Shortest), followed by the territory full name.

     t_mapcode -t KIR
     -> KIR => 58: KIR/KIR/KIR/Kiribati